Sitecore/jss/docs/data/routes/docs/nextjs/graphql/component/en.md

 Next.js sample app provides easy way how to manage both local and remote data with GraphQL, fetch, cache application data.
 For this purpose we are using [apollo-client](https://www.apollographql.com/docs/react/) library.
 Our `GraphQLClientFactory` is responsible for creation of [ApolloClient](https://www.apollographql.com/docs/react/api/core/ApolloClient) instance.

 In the code we want to have strong types connected to GraphQL types which are defined in Sitecore GraphQL Edge endpoint.
-In order to achive it we are using [graphql-let](https://github.com/piglovesyou/graphql-let).
-Read [how graphql-let is working](https://github.com/piglovesyou/graphql-let#how-it-works).
+In order to achive it we are using [GraphQL Introspection](/docs/nextjs/graphql/introspection/).
-`graphq-let` is using `src/temp/GraphQLIntrospectionResult.json` schema in order to understand which types it should generate.

-The `jss graphql:update` command should be executed when Sitecore templates related to the site are altered.
-It will fetch fresh `introspection result` and `fragment data` from your defined GraphQL endpoint.
-As the result you will have generated `src/temp/GraphQLIntrospectionResult.json` and `src/temp/GraphQLFragmentTypes.json` files.

 `Introspection result` - information about what queries GraphQL schema supports.
 Read more [here](https://graphql.org/learn/introspection).